Goderich–Exeter Railway

 The Goderich–Exeter Railway is a short line freight railway that operates 77 mi of track in Southwestern Ontario, Canada.
-Created in 1992, it was the first short line railway in Canada to be purchased from a class I railway, in this case Canadian National Railway (CN).
+Created in 1992, it was the third short line railway in Canada (after Central Western Railway in Alberta (1986) and Southern Rails Cooperative in Saskatchewan (1989)) to be purchased from a class I railway, in this case Canadian National Railway (CN).
 It took over operation of further CN trackage in 1998.
 As of 2004, the railway had 44 employees.
 Its headquarters are in Stratford, Ontario, and owned by short-line railroad holding company Genesee & Wyoming.